jgms/eliane/README.md

 - **wave:** a number representing the waveform --> 0 -> sine, 1 -> triangle, 2 -> square, 3 -> sawtooth.
 Default: 0.
 - **frequency:** a number greater than 0 representing the frequency in hertz.
 Default: 100.
-- **attack:** a number greater or equal to 0 representing the attack time as a multiple of the global BPM.
+- **attack:** a number greater or equal to 0 representing the attack time as a multiple of the BPM.
 Default: 0.
-- **sustain:** a number greater or equal to 0 representing the sustain time as a multiple of the global BPM.
+- **sustain:** a number greater or equal to 0 representing the sustain time as a multiple of the BPM.
 Default: 0.
-- **release:** a number greater or equal to 0 representing the release time as a multiple of the global BPM.
+- **release:** a number greater or equal to 0 representing the release time as a multiple of the BPM.
 Default: 1.
 - **amplitude:** a number between 0 and 1 representing the amplitude.
 Default: 1.
 - **pan:** a number between -1 and 1 representing the position of the sound in the stereo spectrum.
 Default: 0.
-- **delaytime:** a number greater or equal to 0 representing the delay time as a multiple of the global BPM, when 0, there's no delay.
+- **delaytime:** a number greater or equal to 0 representing the delay time as a multiple of the BPM, when 0, there's no delay.
 Default: 0.
 - **feedback:** a number between 0 and 0.9 to control the delay's feedback.
 Default: 0.5.

 ### white_noise

 Parameters:

-- **attack:** a number greater or equal to 0 representing the attack time as a multiple of the global BPM.
+- **attack:** a number greater or equal to 0 representing the attack time as a multiple of the BPM.
 Default: 0.
-- **sustain:** a number greater or equal to 0 representing the sustain time as a multiple of the global BPM.
+- **sustain:** a number greater or equal to 0 representing the sustain time as a multiple of the BPM.
 Default: 0.
-- **release:** a number greater or equal to 0 representing the release time as a multiple of the global BPM.
+- **release:** a number greater or equal to 0 representing the release time as a multiple of the BPM.
 Default: 1.
 - **amplitude:** a number between 0 and 1 representing the amplitude.
 Default: 1.
 - **pan:** a number between -1 and 1 representing the position of the sound in the stereo spectrum.
 Default: 0.
-- **delaytime:** a number greater or equal to 0 representing the delay time as a multiple of the global BPM, when 0, there's no delay.
+- **delaytime:** a number greater or equal to 0 representing the delay time as a multiple of the BPM, when 0, there's no delay.
 Default: 0.
 - **feedback:** a number between 0 and 0.9 to control the delay's feedback.
 Default: 0.5.

 ### tuned_noise